ooftee/dialog-starterkit/README.md

 This bash script allows users to install apps in bulk using custom jamf triggers with the option to skip any apps they don't want.

-## Things to look for
+## Working Directory

-The working directory is `/Library/Management/Dialog-SarterKit` This is where icons and logs will be stored.
+The script uses a working directory to store icons and logs.
+The path is `/Library/Management/Dialog-SarterKit`

 ### Define your Array